FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 :::example
 The line `1 RESN CONFIDENTIAL, LOCKED` means the superstructure's data is both considered confidential *and* read-only.
 :::

+Since `RESN` was introduced in version 5.5 the intent of the `PRIVACY` value has been interpreted differently by different applications.
+Known interpretations include

+- Some assign `PRIVACY` by algorithm or policy, unlike the user-assigned `CONFIDENTIAL`
+- Some use `PRIVACY` to mark records that have already had private data removed
+- Some use the English definitions of "privacy" and "confidential" to inform different restrictions for each

+Because these different interpretations became widespread before they were identified, determining which one is meant generally requires knowledge of which application applied the `PRIVACY` restriction notice.
+It is anticipated that a future version will deprecate the `PRIVACY` option and introduce new values for each of its current use cases.

 ### `g7:enumset-ROLE` {.unlisted .unnumbered}